-Human beings are not like machines, controlled by a mechanical system; nor are they like animals, governed by their instincts.
+Human beings are not like machines controlled by a mechanical system, nor are they like animals governed by their instincts.
 Human beings enjoy freedom.
-They take decisions about their actions of their own free will.
-Now the question arises as to how to keep man to the right course, how to make him consistently disciplined in his behaviour.
-History shows the ineffectiveness of all worldly measures in this connection, whether social pressures, enforcement of the law of the land or the appeals of reformers.
+They make decisions about the actions of their own free will.
+Now the question arises as to how to keep a man on the right course and make him consistently disciplined in his behaviour.
+History shows the ineffectiveness of all worldly measures in this connection, whether social pressures, enforcement of the law of the land, or reformers’ appeals.

-The truth is that for the attainment of disciplined behaviour, it is essential for one to be convinced of the existence of a Power far Superior to himself, a Being Who is aware of man’s activities at every moment; Who can reward and punish man, and from Whom it is impossible to escape.
+To attain disciplined behaviour, one needs to be convinced of the existence of power far superior to himself, a Being Who is aware of man’s activities at every moment, who can reward and punish man, and from whom it is impossible to escape.

 There can be only one being of this nature: God.
 Belief in God functions at two levels at the same time.
 On the one hand, man finds in God a guardian who is aware of all his activities and has unlimited power to chastise him.
 Man cannot escape God’s chastisement.
 Belief in God compels man to faithfully adopt a proper attitude in all situations, privately and publicly.
 Only then can he save himself from the wrath of God.